 Update: It appears that VH-OEJ, the last Qantas 747, is now scheduled to leave Australia on 22 July.
-Qantas will begin selling tickets for 3 joy flights – one each from Sydney, Brisbane and Canberra – on Tuesday 7 July.
+Before this, Qantas will operate 3 domestic joy flights – one each from Sydney, Brisbane and Canberra.
 Tickets are expected to sell out quickly.
 The decision to put on the 3 joy flights was made at the last minute and will ensure the Queen of the Skies gets the farewell she deserves.

 On 16 August 1971, the first Qantas Boeing 747 touched down in Australia.
 After being handed over by Boeing in Seattle, the Boeing 747-200 with registration VH-EBA flew to Sydney via San Francisco and Honolulu.